-If you have about a week or so for vacation, then there are several places that you can go to throughout the year.
-While in winter season, choice of places is endless and you may even be able to catch a snowfall; options in the months of summer are severely limited.
-In traveling in months like June or July, the snow only you will see probably will be on top of the peaks or at high altitude passes.
-Let me break it down by months.
+If you have about a week or so, then there are several places that you can go to throughout the year.
+While in the winter season, the choice of places is endless and you may even be able to catch a snowfall; options in the months of summer are severely limited.
+If traveling in months like June or July, the snow only you will see probably will be on top of the peaks or at high altitude passes.

 Snowfall near Delhi in January

 Khirsu is another place that receives heavy snow and is probably one of the least known tourist spots.
-A few other destinations you may chose to visit are Harsil, Dharali, Mana Village, Chaukori, Juda Lake, Kedarkantha Peak and Kausani.
+A few other destinations you may choose to visit are Harsil, Dharali, Mana Village, Juda Lake, Chaukori, Kedarkantha Peak, and Kausani.

-Though not near Delhi but if Northeast is on your mind, than Katao and Yumthang Valley in Sikkim; Tawang in Arunachal Pradesh; Lava, Lolegaon and Rishop in West Bengal would be great choice of places to visit.
+Though not near Delhi but if Northeast is on your mind than Katao and Yumthang Valley in Sikkim, Tawang in Arunachal Pradesh, Lava, Lolegaon, and Rishop in West Bengal would be a great choice of places to visit.

 Snowfall near Delhi in February

-Pretty much the same deal as January.
-The only change will be that chances of catching a snowfall will be lesser in February than January.
-Some of the places at a lower altitude like Landour, Shimla, Dhanaulti, Patnitop, etc may not have much snow in February but rest of the above mentioned places will definitely will.
+The month of February will pretty much be the same deal as January.
+The only change will be that the chances of catching a snowfall will be lesser this month.
+Some of the places at a lower altitude like Landour, Shimla, Dhanaulti, Patnitop, etc may not have much snow in February but the rest of the above-mentioned places will definitely will.

 Snowfall near Delhi in March

-In J&K, if there is no snow in Srinagar then just take a drive towards Sonamarg and you will have ample of snow all around.
+In J&K, if there is no snow in Srinagar then just take a drive toward Sonamarg and you will have ample snow all around.
 As a ground rule for March, try to travel in the earlier weeks.
 The longer you delay, the lesser the chances are of finding snow.
-Second rule is to look for a place that is at a higher altitude because there will definitely be snow there till late March.
+The second rule is to look for a place that is at a higher altitude.

 Snowfall near Delhi in April